rss logo

 root@host:~# ip addr add 10.110.0.200/32 peer 10.110.0.100 dev tun0

-• Activate the interface:
+• Bring up the tun0 interface:

 root@host:~# ip link set tun0 up